This post may contain affiliate links. Please see our disclosure policy.

 Frequently Asked Questions

 No!
 You need a traditional crock pot (also known as a slow cooker) for this pulled pork recipe.
-Instant pot's slow cooker function heats differently than a traditional slow cooker and therefore does not cook evenly.
+The instant pot slow cooker function heats differently than a traditional slow cooker and therefore does not cook evenly or reliably for a large pork shoulder.

 While you can make this recipe on high heat, I recommend low for the best flavor and texture.
 With tough cuts of meat, low and slow is always the way to go.
 It will give you meat that is very tender and not dry!